Club Blooming: 1980s

 After playing in first division for a few seasons, Blooming managed to solidify a team that became one of the finest in Bolivian football during the early 1980s.

 The manager at that time was Chilean native Raúl "El Mago" Pino.
-Under his directions he had a group of talented players including Silvio Rojas, Juan Carlos Sánchez, Milton Melgar, Roly Paniagua, Rolando Coimbra and Miguel Ángel Noro among others.
-They all became great contributors in helping the club make history by finishing as runners-up in 1982 and 1983, and winning the first national championship in 1984; thanks to that glorious long range shot by Milton Melgar in injury time against Bolívar in Cochabamba.
+Under his direction, he had a group of talented players including Silvio Rojas, Juan Carlos Sánchez, Milton Melgar, Roly Paniagua, Rolando Coimbra, and Miguel Ángel Noro, among others.
+They all became great contributors in helping the club make history by finishing as runners-up in 1982 and 1983, and winning the first national championship in 1984, thanks to a long range shot by Milton Melgar in injury time against Bolívar in Cochabamba.

 Consequently, Blooming participated in the 1985 edition of Copa Libertadores in Group B against Venezuelan clubs Deportivo Táchira and Deportivo Italia, as well as rivals Oriente Petrolero.
-That year Juan Carlos Sánchez wrote his name in the book of records of that prestigious tournament.
-During a home game against Deportivo Italia from Venezuela, which Blooming won by a crushing 8–0, he scored six goals alone, and set a personal record unlikely to be broken.
-The team had an impressive run and advanced to the semi-finals stage undefeated, with 5 wins and one draw.
+That year, Juan Carlos Sánchez wrote his name in the book of records of that prestigious tournament.
+During a home game against Deportivo Italia from Venezuela, which Blooming won 8–0, he scored six goals alone, and set a personal record unlikely to be broken.
+The team had an impressive run and advanced to the semi-finals stage undefeated, with five wins and one draw.
 However, the dream of winning the most desired trophy in the continent vanished after finishing last in a group series against Argentine clubs Independiente and Argentinos Juniors, the latter claiming the title that year.
 That was Blooming's best performance in a CONMEBOL competition to date.
 The rest of the decade was a period characterized by regular seasons.